tdilauro/Simplified-wiki/CommonDataModel.md

 A Patron can also have:
     * Complaints against a LicensePool.
 Patrons lodge one or more Complaints against a specific LicensePool.
 The purpose of Complaints is to report problems pertaining to         specific books; for example, a Patron can lodge a Complaint stating that a book is incorrectly     categorized or described, or that there is a problem with checking it out, reading, or returning it.

-LIBRARIES:

-Each Library can have:
-    * one or more Collections.
-A Collection is a set of LicensePools, through which books are provided to the Library.
-Each Collection can have multiple Libraries to which it provides books, and can have multiple child Collections and multiple LicensePools.
-    * one or more CustomLists.
-A CustomList is a list of books, typically grouped by a criterion such as genre, subject, bestseller status, etc., which a librarian has compiled in the admin interface.
-Each CustomList is associated with, and presented to patrons in the front-end as, one Lane.
-A CustomList has at least one CustomListEntry, each of which refers to a particular Work.
-    * one or more Lanes, each of which is associated with one CachedFeed.
-    * one or more Admins.
-Admins are people who have access to the admin interface (via accounts in the circulation manager), such as librarians.
-They are associated with a particular library, via AdminRole.
-An Admin may have more than one AdminRole.
-The potential AdminRoles are: SystemAdmin; SitewideLibraryManager; LibraryManager; SitewideLibrarian; and Librarian

-LICENSING:

-A LicensePool is a group of licenses granting access to one particular Work.
-If a Work is not associated with a LicensePool, patrons will not be able to check it out.
-In some cases, usually involving open-access LicensePools, there may be more than one LicensePool associated with the same Work; if this happens, the LicensePool which provides the highest-quality version of the book will take precedence.
-Each LicensePool:
-*is associated with the Identifier and the DataSource of the Work to which it grants access *belongs to one Collection
-*has one Edition, containing the metadata used to describe the Work *can have many Loans, Holds, Annotations, and Complaints *can have many CirculationEvents.
-A CirculationEvent is a record of a change to the LicensePool’s circulation status.
-Types of CirculationEvent include events taking place within the circulation manager (e.g. works being checked out or placed on hold), events reported by a distributor (such as licenses being added or removed), and events reported by a client app (i.e. a book having been opened).
-*has at least one DeliveryMechanism, through LicensePoolDeliveryMechanism.
-A DeliveryMechanism is the means by which a distributor delivers a book to a Patron.
-There are two parts to a DeliveryMechanism: 1) the DRM scheme implemented by the distributor, and 2) the content type of the book (e.g. Kindle, Nook, etc.).
-*has a RightsStatus, through LicensePoolDeliveryMechanism.
-A RightsStatus represents the terms under which a book has been made available to the public.
-The most common varieties of RightsStatus are 1) in copyright, 2) public domain, and 3) a Creative Commons license.

-CREDENTIALS:
+### `Loan`

+### `Hold`

+### `Credential`

 A Credential object stores one Patron’s credentials for external services.
 One major example of a type of credential is a Patron’s “Identifier for Adobe Account ID purposes” Credential.
 A Credential may have:
 *many associated DRMDeviceIdentifiers.
 A DRMDeviceIdentifier registers the Patron’s device with a particular DRM scheme.
 *one associated DelegatedPatronIdentifier.
 A DelegatedPatronIdentifier is an identifier that this library has generated for a patron of a different library.

-BACKGROUND PROCESSES:

-* A Timestamp provides a record of when a Monitor was run.
-* A CoverageRecord provides a record of any processes that have been performed on a book (referred to via its Identifier)
-* A WorkCoverageRecord provides a record of any processes that have been performed on a Work (similar to what CoverageRecord does for Identifiers).

-CONFIGURATION:
+# Site configuration

+## `ExternalIntegration`

 A ConfigurationSetting  holds information about an extra piece of site configuration.
 A ConfigurationSetting may be associated with an ExternalIntegration, a Library, both, or neither.

+## `ConfigurationSetting`

 An ExternalIntegration contains the configuration for connecting to a third-party API.
 Commonly used third-party APIs include the metadata wrangler, DataSources that require protocols, authentication services, storage services, and search providers.

+# Background processes

+* A Timestamp provides a record of when a Monitor was run.
+* A CoverageRecord provides a record of any processes that have been performed on a book (referred to via its Identifier)
+* A WorkCoverageRecord provides a record of any processes that have been performed on a Work (similar to what CoverageRecord does for Identifiers).